tony-sull/tonysull.co/content/articles/web-components-in-astro.md

 ### Less complicated than it sounds

-Web components can be daunting - shadow roots, `&lt;template&gt;`s, and `extend HTMLElement` aren't exactly old hack for most web developers.
+Web components can be daunting - shadow roots, `<template>`s, and `extend HTMLElement` aren't exactly old hack for most web developers.
 Let's break down the basic structure first, then jump into an full example.

 ## Web component basics